Kungfused Studio

 Shaolin Lion

 Guarding the temples around China are large stone lions, also known as foo dogs.
 They are strong presences and are thought to be the guardians of the temples.
-The vibrant characters of the statues really bring the history to life.
+The vibrant characters of the statues bring the culture to life.

-Outside the Fawang Temple, skirting the edges, are the walls of the temple, rich with colour and emblems resembling the historical relevance of Kung Fu within the sacred grounds.
+Skirting the edges are the walls of the Fawang temple, rich with colour and emblems resembling the historical relevance of Kung Fu within the grounds.
 The Fawang Temple is thought to be founded in 71 AD, making it almost 2,000 years old.

 Mount Song